 Democratic Learning and Leading

-Introduction to Adult Learning meets on Wednesday, 1:25-4:25 pm, in 137 Warren Hall, with periodic online, live sessions.
+Introduction to Adult Learning will meet at a time and location to be announced, with periodic online, live sessions.
 The fieldwork component consists of preparing for a weekly meeting with an adult learner, your Learning Partner.

 Do adults learn differently than do youth?
 This experiential and community-engaged course is for anyone interested in planning and facilitating adult, community and lifelong learning.
 As inquirers ourselves, we not only study principles, theories and methods, we also put into practice what we learn.
 One of the ways we do this is by incorporating adult learning approaches within the seminar design and educational practice (andragogy, rather than pedagogy).
 Another way we apply what we study is by mentoring adult learners.
 Each student serves as a learning partner to a Cornell employee who is pursuing an educational aim.
 A journey of mutual learning is a satisfying and meaningful adventure.
 As employees’ partners, we are co-learners and co-educators, recognizing that each person has knowledge and experience to bring to the quest.